 (1.)
 We chose the G Adventures "Morocco Kasbahs and Desert" 8-day tour that was their best seller.
 It was a fast-paced itinerary that covered a vast territory and you do see quite a lot.
 Expect daily early morning start (between 7:30-8:30 am) and longer hours (between 4-6 hours per day) spent in a comfortable, 16 people air-conditioned Mercedes minivan.

 (2.)
 G Adventures' primary focus is on local experiences, not on pampering: The accommodations used are locally run, 3-star hotels and guesthouses which in certain cities (like Casablanca), can be somewhat dated.
 In general, this tour is not suitable for travelers used to staying at luxurious hotels and taking the day at a slower pace but rather caters to budget-minded people seeking authentic and/or "adventurous" experiences.
-Also, keep in mind, that the daily breakfast included is basic, lacks variety, and it's based on heavy bread.
+Also, keep in mind, that with a few exceptions, the included daily breakfast is basic and it's based on heavy bread.

 (3.)
 G Adventures tours are maximum of 14 travelers, on our tour date (during the shoulder months) it was just eight of us.
 The small size of our international group had many benefits -- we quickly connected with each other and it was easier to get around.
 One-third of the group were single travelers, they get a complimentary roommate match or there is an option to get your own room.